Xunnamius/strongbox-switchcrypt/USECASES.md

 - Where to store the VSRs?

-> The data can be stored in "reserved nuggets" (reducing the available space on
-> the drive by some amount proportional to the total number of VSRs in the
+> The data can be stored in "reserved nuggets" which reduce the available space on the drive by some amount proportional to the total number of VSRs in the filesystem.

-> filesystem.
+- What do VSRs have to do with our cipher switching strategies?

+> Using a slightly modified version of the mirrored cipher switching strategy, we can effectively "reserve" a portion of the backing store for the VSRs while the remaining space is used for normal data encryption.

 - How to communicate intent down the stack?

+> In an ideal implementation, the low level I/O API (i.e. `write()` in C) would
+> be modified to include an extra security parameter so that VSR writes could be
+> distinguished from normal writes to StrongBox.
+Reads would function as normal
+> except when an attempt is made to read a VSR; in this case, the read would be
+> transparently mapped to the appropriate location on disk where the VSR resides
+> and the data decrypted using the appropriate cipher.
+>
+> Unfortunately, the BUSE subsystem on which StrongBox is based does not support
+> aberrant low level I/O requests natively, making a literal implementation an
-> We've decided to use POSIX message queues (IPC) for this.
-In fact, some form of the mirrored cipher strategy (but with special write rules rather than dumb mirroring) seems well suited to this purpose, where the primary cipher on partition 1 is fast and weak while the swap cipher on partition 2 is slow and strong.
+> unattractive prospect.
+Hence, for our purposes, we use POSIX message queues
+> (IPC) to communicate our security parameter down the stack.
+In fact, some form
+> of the mirrored cipher strategy (but with special write rules rather than dumb
+> mirroring) seems well suited to this purpose, where the primary cipher on
+> partition 1 is fast and weak while the swap cipher (for the VSRs) on partition
+> 2 is slow and strong.

 ### Tradeoffs